Tawas Point Birding FestivalDate: May 15, 2014 - May 18, 2014

 Location: Tawas Point Lighthouse, East Tawas

 Tawas Point is well-known for a high concentration of warblers during May, including Kirtland's Warbler, Ruby-crowned Kinglet and Cape May Warbler.
-Numerous raptors and other birds are among the more than 300 species seen here.
+Numerous raptors and other birds (like the pictured indigo bunting) are among the more than 300 species seen here.
 Held in cooperation with the Au Sable Valley Audubon Society, the birding festival brings you conservation and birding displays and insightful presentations from birding experts.

 - On Saturday at 11 a.m. and 1 p.m., see a "Birds of Prey" program presented by DeGraaf Nature Center and sponsored by the Friends of Tawas Point.
 Joe Rogers returns with great horned owls, vultures, falcons and other birds.